BitcoinDesign/Guide/guide/designing-products/usage-life-cycle.md

 As we develop new skills, things that are difficult at first eventually become intuitive to us.
 So when we develop products, it’s a good idea to regularly step back and look at the products we create through users' eyes on that same journey.

-The following six sections outline a typical usage life cycle, from never having heard of your product to becoming one of its power users.
+The following six phases outline a typical usage life cycle, from never having heard of your product to becoming one of its power users.

 It is helpful to think through each phase and consider what the current user needs are, what their understanding of Bitcoin and your product likely is, and how you can help them successfully navigate.